ryo33/narrative/README.md

 # Narrative

-A simple library for logic implementation based on narrative stories.
+A immensely simple library for story-driven development.

 ## Status